tachyonknave/clock-rest-api/README.md

-## Python Flask API that talks to the NeoClock32.
+# Python Flask API that talks to the NeoClock32.

-Can run in a docker container.

 ### Endpoints